 Applying for a life insurance policy requires truthful answers about a policyholder’s health and lifestyle.
 If the policyholder lies on their application or withholds important information, the life insurance company might refuse the pay out.2

 There are some states and life insurance companies with a suicide clause.
-The clause states a certain time period where the policyholder can’t pass away by suicide.
+The clause states a certain time period where the policyholder can’t pass away by suicide, or the life insurance policy won’t pay out.
 This period is usually within the first two years.3

 If the policyholder passed away while engaging in illegal or criminal activities, the insurer can deny their claim.
 Even if the crime was committed unknowingly, the policy might not pay out.